 Your strategy should cover everything from raw data collection and handling of deviations to final summary reports.
 Ensure your team is trained on good documentation practices and that all records are complete, accurate, and legible.
 This meticulous approach not only satisfies regulatory requirements but also serves as a valuable internal resource for future process improvements.

-Step 4: Coordinate Your Cross-Functional Team
+Step 4: Get Your Cross-Functional Team on the Same Page

 PPQ is a team effort that requires seamless collaboration between multiple departments.
 Your Quality, Manufacturing, Engineering, and Regulatory Affairs teams all play critical roles.
 Success hinges on clear communication and well-defined responsibilities.
 From the start, establish a cross-functional team with a designated leader to oversee the entire program.
 Regular meetings are essential to keep everyone aligned on timelines, responsibilities, and any challenges that arise.